gelisam/category-syntax/README.md

 ## Examples
 ### Bijections

 Let's implement the famous ["seven trees in one"](http://blog.sigfpe.com/2007/09/arboreal-isomorphisms-from-nuclear.html) isomorphism.
+Sigfpe's post on the subject is very readable, but since the isomorphism requires a large number of steps, the code he builds is unfortunately quite long and hard to read.
+With Category-Syntax, we can do much better.

 We will need a `Category` for isomorphisms, and a data structure for trees:

 ```haskell
 data Bij a b = Bij (a -> b) (b -> a)